 – A bit heavy for hand-held shootings

-Build and handling: This macro lens for Nikon D7000 measures 4.6 x 3.3 inches (116 x 83 mm) in length and diameter and weighs 27.9 ounces (790 grams).
-It features a 62mm front filter thread and has a sturdy black composite construction.
-The manual focus ring has a comfortable rubberized grip and there are convenient toggle switches for setting the focus limit, switching between manual and autofocus, and turning the optical stabilization system on or off.
+Build and handling: This macro lens measures 4.6 x 3.3 inches (116 x 83 mm) in length and diameter and weighs 27.9 ounces (790 grams).
+It features a 62mm front filter thread and sturdy black composite construction.
+The manual focus ring has a comfortable, rubberized grip, and there are convenient toggle switches for setting the focus limit.

 Performance: The lens features SWM technology for quick and quiet autofocusing and effortless switching between autofocus and manual modes.
-The IF system also allows for a non-rotating front lens element, making the use of circular polarizing filters convenient.
-Its advanced VRII system allows for sharp images even at slower shutter speeds, up to four stops slower than normal.
+The IF system also allows for a non-rotating front lens element, making circular polarizing filters convenient.
+Its advanced VRII system allows for sharp images even at slower shutter speeds, up to four stops slower.

-Best for: This Nikon D7000 macro lens is perfect for capturing small subjects or details, whether it be the seeds of a flower or the intricacies of insects.
-With a focal length of 105mm, you won’t have to get too close to your subjects, and the lens hood will ensure that your photos are not obstructed by shade.
+Best for: This macro lens is perfect for capturing small subjects or details, whether the flower seeds or the insects’ intricacies.
+With a focal length of 105mm, you won’t have to get too close to your subjects, so you will ensure that your photos are not obstructed by shade.

-This Nikkor lens is a must-have for those who are passionate about macro photography and are looking for the best option for their Nikon D7000.
-With its optical stabilization feature, it produces crisp images and allows for close focusing to achieve a 1:1 magnification.
+This Nikkor lens is a must-have for those passionate about macro photography.
+Its optical stabilization feature produces crisp images and allows close focus to achieve a 1:1 magnification.

 Conclusion

 With that, we’ve reached the end of our rundown of the best lenses for Nikon D7000.
-Although there are plenty of options for this camera, the lenses we’ve highlighted are considered to be the best options for Nikon D7000.
-It will also support professional-level lenses, however, they may not be necessary for this type of camera.
+Although this camera has plenty of options, the lenses we’ve highlighted are considered the best for the Nikon D7000.
+It will also support professional-level lenses, which may not be necessary for this type of camera.
 We hope our guide will assist you in choosing your next lens!

 Read more: Best Nikon DX lenses.